2014 Knitter's Review Retreat

 I'm happy to match you with a roommate, or you can specify a roommate on your registration form.
 Please make sure your intended roommate sends in his/her form at the same time as yours—I am unable to hold rooms for missing roommates.

-This rate covers everything: all classes and activities, two nights' lodging, all your meals from Friday dinner through Sunday lunch, snacks and beverages throughout the weekend, plus all taxes and gratuities.
+This rate covers everything: all classes and activities, two nights' lodging, all your meals from Friday dinner through Sunday lunch, plus snacks and beverages throughout the weekend, and all taxes and gratuities.

 An additional $320 single